udacity/designing-and-developing-generative-ai-solutions/README.md

 # Purpose of This Repo

-This repo contains the exercises and solutions for the lesson "Introduction to designing and developing generative AI solutions"
+This repo contains the exercises and solutions for the lesson "Introduction to Designing and Developing Generative AI Solutions" in the Building Generative AI Apps and Solutions course at Udacity.

 ## Environment Requirements and Installation